-My advice - for what it's worth - would be: are you keeping any notes, and are you studying carefully that which you have already covered?
-Because I might gently suggest that you take a pause and recap the material to date before continuing on.
+My advice - for what it's worth - would be: are you keeping notes, and are you studying carefully that which you have already covered?
+Because I might gently suggest that it would help you to take a pause and just recap the material to date before continuing on.

 Latin is like a detective game (at least until it becomes a little more instinctive - as with most language-learning).
 There are numerous clues and it seems that you may be missing the significance of several, leading you - say - to match up whichever words are nearest to each other, rather than those which properly have Agreement: in Gender, in Number and/or in Case.